somphene/somphene.github.io/log/_posts/2020-05-21-00-energy-mass-space-time-compose.md

 tags: [Einstein, Identity, Energy-mass, Space-time, Compose, Conservation, Law, Fundamental, Mass, Balance, Degree, Language, Structure, Duality, Knowledge, Representation, Rigid, Entropy, Fluid, Temperature, Differentiation, Condensation, Integration, Evaporation, Phase, Degrees of Freedom, Constraints, Symmetry, Reflection, Approximate, Exact, Analysis, Time, Language of Languages, Thermodynamics, Calculus, Abstract, Record, Theory, Practice, Communication, Misrepresentation, Compression, Interpretation]
 ---

-### Composing Energy-mass and Space-time to give Einstein's Identity
+### Composing Energy-mass and Space-time gives Einstein's Identity

 The Identity by Einstein $$E=mc^2$$ is seen as a composite of Energy-Mass Duality and Space-Time Duality, where $$E$$ is Energy, $$m$$ is mass and $$c$$ is the Speed of Light.
 We rearrange the equation as